Prashant Pillai (computer scientist): Early life and education

 Pillai was born in New Delhi, India and attended St. Columba's School in Delhi.
-He earned a BSc (Hons) in Electronics from University of Delhi and an MSc Informatics also from University of Delhi.
+He earned a BSc (Hons) in Electronics from the University of Delhi and an MSc in Informatics also from the University of Delhi.
 He received his Ph.D. from University of Bradford, UK for his thesis titled Authentication, Authorization and Accounting framework for multicast communication in highly mobile wireless networks.

 Career

-Pillai started his academic career at University of Bradford, UK where he moved from Lecturer to Senior Lecturer and held administrative positions like Director of Post Graduate Research and Deputy Head of Electrical Engineering.
-He led the two year project named SITARA: Smart Grid to harness Satellite based Virtual Power Plants for energy sustainability, that was funded by British Council under the Global Innovation Initiative scheme.
+Pillai started his academic career at University of Bradford, UK where he moved from Lecturer to Senior Lecturer and held administrative positions like Director of Postgraduate Research and Deputy Head of Electrical Engineering.
+He led the two-year project named SITARA: Smart Grid to harness Satellite based Virtual Power Plants for energy sustainability, which was funded by the British Council under the Global Innovation Initiative scheme.

 He then moved to Oxford Brookes University in 2017, as a Reader in Cyber Security and Head of the Cyber Security Research Group at the Faculty of Technology, Design and Environment.